-Only holders of Common Shares of record at the close of business on May 26, 2021 are entitled to notice of the Meeting or any adjournment or postponement thereof and only those holders of the Common Shares of record at the close of business on May 26, 2021, or who subsequently become Shareholders and comply with the provisions of the Business Corporations Act (Alberta), are entitled to vote thereat.
+Only holders of Common Shares of record at the close of business on May 24, 2022 are entitled to notice of the Meeting or any adjournment or postponement thereof and only those holders of the Common Shares of record at the close of business on May 24, 2022, or who subsequently become Shareholders and comply with the provisions of the Business Corporations Act (Alberta), are entitled to vote thereat.

 If you are a registered Shareholder, please complete and submit the enclosed Form of Proxy or other appropriate form of proxy.
-Completed forms of proxy must be received by Odyssey Trust Company, at Stock Exchange Tower, Suite 350, 300 5th Avenue SW, Calgary, AB T2P 3C4 or by fax at 1-800-517-4553, not less than 48 hours, excluding Saturdays, Sundays and statutory holidays in the Province of Alberta, preceding the Meeting or any adjournment or postponement thereof.
-You may also vote by internet voting at www.odysseytrust.com/transferagent/login.
+Completed forms of proxy must be received by Odyssey Trust Company, by mail at Traders Bank Building 702, 67 Yonge Street Toronto, ON M5E 1J8, by email at proxy@odysseytrust.com, or by fax at 1-800-517-4553, not less than 48 hours, excluding Saturdays, Sundays and statutory holidays, preceding the Meeting or any adjournment or postponement thereof.
+You may also vote by internet voting at https://login.odysseytrust.com/pxlogin not less than 48 hours, excluding Saturdays, Sundays and statutory holidays, preceding the Meeting or any adjournment or postponement thereof.